UniversalDevicesInc/tesla-nodeserver/configdoc.md

 may have to restart the admin console.

 You can also fine tune how often the node data is refreshed by configuring the Short Poll.
-The Long Poll is not used.
+The Long Poll is used by the Security and Climate nodes to refresh their status.